Brian Jones: Other contributions

 In the summer of 1968, Jones recorded the Morocco-based ensemble, the Master Musicians of Joujouka (Jajouka), which was later used by the band; the recording was released in 1971 as Brian Jones Presents the Pipes of Pan at Joujouka.
 Brian Jones Presents the Pipes of Pan at Jajouka was rereleased in co-operation with Bachir Attar and Philip Glass in 1995.

-In 1967, Jones played alto saxophone on the Beatles song "You Know My Name (Look Up the Number)", which was released in March 1970, eight months after his death.
+In 1967, Jones played alto saxophone on the Beatles song "You Know My Name (Look Up the Number)" on the soundtrack to 'Magical Mystery Tour.

-Jones also played percussion on the Jimi Hendrix song "All Along the Watchtower".
+Jones also played percussion on the Jimi Hendrix version of Bob Dylans' song "All Along the Watchtower".

 Equipment

 Jones's main guitar in the early years was a Harmony Stratotone, which he replaced with a Gretsch Double Anniversary in two-tone green.
 His later guitars were mainly new guitars that Gibson would provide: various Gibson Firebird models, a Gibson ES-330 and a Gibson Les Paul.